Nilsen84/lunar-client-agents/README.md

 Lets you play on singleplayer & cracked servers with lunar.
 The username is supplied through the agent option.

 #### HitDelayFix:
-You might have noticed how your sword randomly stops swinging even though you're clicking in 1.8.
+You might have noticed how your sword rand omly stops swinging even though you're clicking in 1.8.
 This agent removes that random cooldown.

 This is technically an unfair advantage, so use it at your own risk.